 - For Masters students in the School of Music: Simon Van der Walt

 - For BA (Hons) Scottish Music students: Josh Dickson

 Students in the School of Drama, Dance Production and Screen should discuss their exchange with their Programme Leader, who should also assist in completing the Learning Agreement and providing signatures.

-Once you and the relevant staff members have signed your application form and Learning Agreement, you should submit all documents to Heather Watt, Administrator (International and Student Experience) in person or via firstname.lastname@example.org by 27th February in the academic year prior to the year in which you wish to study.
+Once you and the relevant staff members have signed your application form and Learning Agreement, you should submit all documents to Marion McLaren, Administrator (International and Student Experience) in person or via email@example.com by Friday 26th February 2016 for exchanges in academic year 2016/17.
 Your application and documents will then be forwarded to your chosen institution(s) for their consideration.
 You can apply to up to three partner institutions in any given application cycle.
-Please be aware that you may also need to go through an additional on-line application process if your prospective host institution requires you to do so.
+Please be aware that you may also need to go through an additional online application process if your prospective host institution requires you to do so.

 The Royal Conservatoire International and Student Experience team will contact you with the outcome of your application and provide you with any relevant documentation as soon as possible.
 Our European partner institutions typically make their offers before the end of the academic year in June.
 Please note that all applications and correspondence will be through the International and Student Experience team, therefore please check your email account regularly.